wyattjcooper/autohome/README.md

 In the tab line there is a ‘+’ symbol.
 Click on the ‘+’ to add a new room.

-The Kitchen room will now display as a new tab at the bottom of the page:
+The Kitchen room will now display as a new tab at the bottom of the page.

 You can add a new device in any room by clicking on either the Add Lamp icon or the Add Thermostat icon.
 For example, To add a new thermostat device in the Kitchen, click the  button.